What is Mega Camerupt as a Raid Boss?

 Boost Candy & Catch Bonus – Mega Camerupt

-- Extra Candy on catch
+- Extra Candy per catch

-- Higher chance for Candy XL
+- Increased chance of Candy XL

-Which Pokémon Benefit?
+Which Pokémon Benefit

 - Fire-type Pokémon